-Sergio Monteiro was born in Niteroi, Brazil.
-He began piano study at the age of four with his mother and went on to work under the guidance of Jose Henrique Duprat and Myrian Dauelsberg at the National Music School of Rio de Janeiro.
-During this period, he won several Brazilian and other South American piano competitions.
-In 2000 he was awarded a scholarship by the Ministry of Culture to study at the Eastman School of Music in the United States, where he earned his Doctor of Musical Arts under Nelita True.
+Born in Niteroi, Brazil, Steinway artist Sergio Monteiro is director of piano activities at the Wanda L. Bass School of Music, Oklahoma City University.
+He holds bachelor and master degrees from the School of Music of the Federal University of Rio de Janeiro, where he studied with Myrian Dauelsberg, winning several South American piano competitions during this time.
+In 2000 he was awarded a scholarship from the Ministry of Culture to study at the Eastman School of Music, New York, where he earned his Doctor of Musical Arts studying with Nelita True.